 It can take weeks to collect the managing agent's information if it is difficult to contact the managing agent or landlord, so your lawyer should commence this even before a sale has been agreed.

 I am buying a new build property in Ealing - what do I need to know?

 The conveyancing for acquiring a new build property in Ealing can be complicated compared to other types of conveyancing.

 Your solicitor in Ealing must be able to deal with things like handling deposits, checking planning conditions have been fulfilled and registering ownership with warranty providers such as NHBC, Advantage HCI and HAPM.

 Our highly experienced team of new build conveyancing solicitors are experts in working with buyers towards the best possible outcome and working to tight developer deadlines.

 I am remortgaging a property in Ealing - do I need a solicitor?

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Ealing remortgage solicitor will complete the conveyancing process quickly and get you into your new rate.

-Our conveyancing team are on the panel for all major lenders, so no matter whether you are changing to a fixed-rate mortgage with Birmingham Midshires or to a repayment mortgage with the Barnsley Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for all major lenders - so no matter whether you are changing to a fixed-rate mortgage with Birmingham Midshires or to a repayment mortgage with the Barnsley Building Society, our remortgage specialists can help.